BirdBrainTechnologies/Protocols/MicroBitProtocols.md

  - Values set for servos represent the angle (for a position servo) or speed (for a rotation servo).
 They range from 0x00 to 0xFE.
 0xFF is an off state.
  - Buzzer note values are in units of μs (microseconds).
 Notes given as frequencies must be converted to period.
 The conversion from frequency in Hz to period in μs is: `period = (1/frequency) * 1000000` Midi note numbers can be converted to frequencies using a simple formula (see https://newt.phys.unsw.edu.au/jw/notes.html): `frequency = 440 * pow(2, (note - 69)/12)`
  - Buzzer duration is in units of ms (milliseconds).
+ - The buzzer can be stopped mid-buzz by setting the frequency to zero and the duration to 1.
  - Except for the buzzer, the set all command components represent a state of the robot.
 Since the buzzer command is a thing of a certain duration, you want to make sure to only send that command once - at the time you want the buzzing to start.
 At all other times, the buzzer bytes should all be set to 0x00.